-In our classes of no more than 12 students, there is a warm and relaxed atmosphere that is both convivial and professional.
+In our small classes there is a warm and relaxed atmosphere that is both convivial and professional.
 Most importantly, our teachers genuinely enjoy their lessons and are committed to helping our students fulfil their academic goals, while introducing them to the charm and uniqueness of life on the West Coast of Ireland.

 Context: Turkana County is an isolated Arid and Semi-Arid Land (ASAL) region in Northern Kenya that borders Uganda, Ethiopia and South Sudan.
 Almost the size of Ireland, it is populated by approximately a million Turkana, a traditionally nomadic tribe for whom pastoralism (raising of livestock including camels, goats and cattle) is the dominant livelihood.
-Bridge Mills Galway Language Centre sponsorship 2019 aims to support 30 young adults who have had to drop out of school as a result of poverty, pregnancy and early marriage etc. to return to education.
-The programme involves those selected taking part in a 9-month, accelerated learning course covering the Kenyan primary curriculum for grades 6-8, ultimately sitting for their Kenyan Certificate of Primary Education (KCPE) in November 2019.
+Bridge Mills Galway Language Centre sponsorship aims to support young adults who have had to drop out of school as a result of poverty, pregnancy and early marriage etc. to return to education.
+The programme involves those selected taking part in an accelerated learning course covering the Kenyan primary curriculum for grades 6-8, ultimately sitting for their Kenyan Certificate of Primary Education (KCPE).

 Specific objectives include:

 The school hosts training events and conferences each year to promote ELE education and training.
 Some of the topics we recently offered training in include;